 Delivering on the new CAP objectives

 The European Commission presented its proposal for the common agricultural policy (CAP) reform in 2018, introducing a new way of working to modernise and simplify the EU’s policy on agriculture.
-Following extensive negotiations between the European Parliament, the Council of the EU and the European Commission, an agreement was reached and the new CAP was formally adopted on 2 December 2021.
+Following extensive negotiations between the European Parliament, the Council of the EU and the European Commission, agreement was reached and the new CAP was formally adopted on 2 December 2021.
 It is due to be implemented from 1 January 2023.

-The new CAP is based on a more flexible performance and results-based approach that takes into account local conditions and needs, while increasing the European Union’s ambitions in terms of sustainability.
-It is built around nine common EU objectives and the cross-cutting objective on knowledge and innovation, which are also the basis upon which EU countries design their CAP strategic plans.
+The new CAP is based on a more flexible performance and results-based approach that takes into account local conditions and needs, while increasing the EU’s ambitions in terms of sustainability.
+It is built around ten objectives, which are also the basis upon which EU countries design their CAP strategic plans.

 The Commission is supporting EU countries throughout the whole process of preparation of their CAP strategic plan so that: